TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 The general flow of the Git object signing process is as follows:

-1. Git calculates the signing executable to execute from the config file and command line options.
+1. Git calculates the signing tool to execute from the config file and command line options.
-2. Git pipe-forks a child process to execute the signing executable.
+2. Git pipe-forks a child process to execute the signing tool.
 For the purposes of the protocol, Git is the client and the signing tool is the server.
-3. The signing tool starts the session by sending an `OK` command.
+3. The signing tool starts the operation by sending an `OK` command.
 4. Git issues zero or more `OPTION` commands to the signing tool to pass the options from the config file.
 The signing tool responds with `OK` in response to each `OPTION` if the option is valid.
-If the option is not valid, the signing tool responds with an `ERR` command and the signing session will en following steps 9 and 10 below.
-Git will pass all options and not all of them may be relevant to the signing operation.
+If the option is not valid, the signing tool responds with an `ERR` command and the signing operation will end following steps 9 and 10 below.
+Git passes all options to the signing tool and some may not be relevant to the signing operation.
 The signing tool shall ignore all options that are not relevant and only return an `ERR` response to relevant options with invalid values.
 A good example is an option to set the identifier that has an invalid value such as an unknown identifier.
 5. Git issues zero or more `OPTION` commands to the signing tool to pass the '--sign-option' options from the command line.
 Because these come last, they override any prior options from the config file that have the same token.
 6. Git issues the `SIGN` command followed by one or more `D` commands to pass the Git object data to the signing tool to be signed.
 Git sends and `END` command after the last `D` command to signal the end of the data.
 7. If the signing tool successfully signs the data, it responds with one or more `D` commands containing data that must be stored in the Git object verbatim.
 The signing tool sends the `OK` command after the last `D` command to signal a successful signing.
 8. If the signing tool fails to sign the data, it responds with zero or more `D` commands containing detailed error data to be output from Git's stderr stream.
 The signing tool sends the `ERR` command after the last `D` command to signal a failed signing and the optional "reason" string with the `ERR` command is also output to Git's stderr stream.
-9. Git then sends the `BYE` command to conclude the signing session.
+9. Git then sends the `BYE` command to conclude the signing operation.
-10. The signing tool acknowledges the session ending by sending an `OK` command and exiting execution.
+10. The signing tool acknowledges the operation ending by sending an `OK` command and exiting execution.

-An example successful signing session is illustrated below.
-The lines beginning with "S: " are sent from the signing tool to Git and lines starting with "C:" are sent from Git to the signing tool. **NOTE**: These lines are encoded in pkt-line format that starts with four hexadecimal characters that specify the length of the line. **NOTE:** Every byte of the Git object data passed to the signing tool is significant, this includes the line feed (0x0a) character at the end of each line.
-To pass line feed as data to the signing tool it must be escaped as '%0a'.
+An example successful signing operation is illustrated below.
+The lines beginning with `S:` are sent from the signing tool to Git and lines starting with `C:` are sent from Git to the signing tool. **NOTE**: These lines are encoded in pkt-line format that starts with four hexadecimal characters that specify the length of the line. **NOTE:** Every byte of the Git object data passed to the signing tool is significant, this includes the line feed (0x0a) character at the end of each line.
+To pass line feed as data to the signing tool it must be escaped as `%0a`.
 The returned signature data also has significant line feeds and will also have escaped line feed characters.

 ```
 S: 0006OK